• Skip to primary navigation

 Instructions

-• Pour hot cocoa into a cup and garnish as desired.
-Drink hot as is, or serve with cookies.
+• Pour the hot cocoa into a cup and garnish it as desired with marshmallows, whipped cream, chocolate syrup, cinnamon sticks, and anise stars.

 Notes